-Instead, we headed to Seganging Waterfall.
+Instead, we headed to Seganging Waterfall since we wanted to try this hiking adventure.
 We followed a sign that pointed to the waterfall from the main road.
 Was it the correct way to follow when using Google Maps?
 Not sure, yet we trusted the sign.
 That was when things started to go wrong.

 The roads had more loose gravel and rocks than what we were used to.
 During certain areas, I got off the bike so Justin could drive to an easier part of the road.
 It was a constant hop-on-off motorbike ride.

 We were halfway to the waterfall when the bike suddenly lost control.
 It skidded on the gravel and slowly fell to its side.
 An extremely low speed fall as we were going 5-10 kph.
 We were in utter shock that we had an accident and it was only the first day at Nusa Penida!